-We are now making 13 different sets of Vagina China.
-Each collection references classical pottery patterns and is adorned with cast vulvas that explore current issues that impact women today—from periods to pleasure, from sex work to social activism.
+The “Women’s Art League” created six unique sets of Vagina China with some collections referencing classical pottery patterns and all sets adorned with cast vulvas.
+Each set speaks to an issue that impacts women today—from periods to pleasure, from sex trafficking to social activism.

-Our White House china set was replaced by "Vive la Résistance," inspired by The Women's March and the Pink Pussyhat Revolution and named for the 1940 Résistance, a collection of French movements that fought against the Nazi German occupation of France.
-Many résistants often spoke of some "climax" when they saw some intolerable act of injustice, after which they could not longer remain passive.
+"Vulva la Résistance" is Vagina China’s inaugural set, influenced by the first Women's March in January, 2017.
+The name also references the 1940’s Résistance, a collection of French movements that fought against the Nazi occupation of France.
+Protesters often spoke of a pivotal moment when they witnessed intolerable acts of injustice, after which they could no longer remain passive.